 We have been providing solutions for over 40 years to the aerospace, power generation, manufacturing, automotive, consumer products, materials handling, and construction industries.

 Can't find what you're looking for? - use our Search Tool at the top of the Page.
 See Portfolio to read about our previous projects.
-Call or Submit a Query to talk about your technical issues.
+For a short listing of books, databases, and other engineering resources, see our Links page.

 by Dr. William O’Donnell, PhD, PE : Founder and President of O’Donnell Consulting Engineers, Inc.